-You can detox from alcohol at home, in a medical hospital, psychiatric unit, or at a specialized treatment centre.
+You can detox from alcohol at home, in a medical hospital, psychiatric unit, or at a specialised treatment centre.

-Many people find the detox process to be a bit overwhelming.
-This is mainly because of alcohol withdrawal symptoms that can vary from mild to severe.
+Many people find the detox process a little overwhelming.
+This is mainly because alcohol withdrawal symptoms that can vary from mild to severe.
 Alcohol withdrawal symptoms are different for everyone.

 The severity of the symptoms depends on the duration of substance abuse and the severity of the alcohol use disorder.

 The presence of co-occurring disorders plus the number of times you've tried to quit also determine whether you should seek treatment.

 Should I detox at home?

 If you do some research online, you'll realise that detox at home is not advisable.
 The reason is that the withdrawal symptoms can be life-threatening.